Azure/azure-iiot-opc-vault-service/docs/howto-use-cert-services.md

 # Azure Industrial IoT Services

-## Use the Azure Industrial IoT OPC UA Certificate Management Service and dependencies
+## How to use the Azure Industrial IoT OPC UA Certificate Management Service

 This article explains how to manage the OPC UA Certificate Management Service in Azure, how to register applications and how to issue signed application certificates for your OPC UA devices.